luqiang21/Learning-Notebook/Unity.md

 - `#define` You use it to define a symbol.
 When you use the symbol as the expression that's passed to the `#if` directive, the expression will evaluate to `true`.
 	- If you use `#if` with a undefined symbol, the symbol will be evaluated to `false`.
 	- You can also undefine a symbol using `#undef`, then the expression will evaluate to `false`.
+- `metadata` is definitions read by your ide (e.g. VS code) from `.dll` file, there is no actual file.
+In VS code, you can see `[metadata]` before the file name.
+	- Metadata is data about data.
+In other words, it's information that's used to describe the data that's contained in something like a web page, document, or file.
+Another way to think of metadata is as a short explanation or summary of what the data is. [source](https://www.lifewire.com/metadata-definition-and-examples-1019177)
+	- C# Metadata describes every type and member defined in your code in a language-neutral manner.
+Metadata stores the following information: [source](https://docs.microsoft.com/en-us/dotnet/standard/metadata-and-self-describing-components)
+		- Description of the assembly.
+			- Identity (name, version, culture, public key).
+			- The types that are exported.
+			- Other assemblies that this assembly depends on.
+			- Security permissions needed to run.
+		- Description of types.
+			- Name, visibility, base class, and interfaces implemented.
+			- Members (methods, fields, properties, events, nested types).
+		- Attributes.
+			- Additional descriptive elements that modify types and members.

 ### Tips
 - You shouldn't drag a real object, you should drag the prefab from `Project`